Exabyte-io/documentation/docs/collaboration/actions/organization/make-revoke-admin.md

 # Revoke Administrator

-Similarly, any of the previously appointed Administrators can have his title revoked through the alternative `Revoke admin` <i class="zmdi zmdi-chevron-down zmdi-hc-border"></i> option under the aforementioned corresponding actions drop-down menu.
+Similarly, any of the previously appointed Administrators can have his title revoked through the alternative `Revoke admin` <i class="zmdi zmdi-chevron-down zmdi-hc-border"></i> option under the aforementioned actions drop-down menu.

 ## Animation